0x5chn0uf/SmartWalletFX/tasks.md

 6. ✅ **Refactor ALL 8 usecases** to use explicit dependency injection (one by one)
 7. ✅ **Refactor ALL API endpoints** to use the class-based approach (one by one)
 8. ✅ Update the `DIContainer` to properly initialize and wire all dependencies for ALL components
+9. ✅ **Refactor ALL root-level helper classes** to use dependency injection pattern
-9. 🔄 **Refactor ALL existing tests** to use the new singleton dependency injection pattern
+10. 🔄 **Refactor ALL existing tests** to use the new singleton dependency injection pattern
+   - ✅ Update auth fixtures to use new DI pattern
-   - Update ALL unit tests (200+ tests) to properly mock injected dependencies
+   - 🔄 Update ALL unit tests (200+ tests) to properly mock injected dependencies
-   - Update ALL integration tests (100+ tests) to use DIContainer
+   - 🔄 Update ALL integration tests (100+ tests) to use DIContainer
-   - Update ALL test fixtures to create mock singleton instances
+   - 🔄 Update ALL test fixtures to create mock singleton instances
-   - Update ALL property and performance tests
+   - 🔄 Update ALL property and performance tests
+   - 🔄 Standardize test user fixtures across all tests
-10. 🔄 Write comprehensive unit tests for ALL refactored components
+11. 🔄 Write comprehensive unit tests for ALL refactored components
-11. 🔄 Run integration tests to ensure the entire system works with the new architecture
+12. 🔄 Run integration tests to ensure the entire system works with the new architecture